ChienHsuan/CMLD/README.md

 # Contrastive Mutual Learning Distillation (CMLD)

+This repository presents the UDA person re-ID training method ***Contrastive Mutual Learning Distillation (CMLD)***, which is an improved method based on [MMT](https://arxiv.org/abs/2001.01526).
+Use the EMA models to generate more stable soft pseudo labels which are used to supervise peer models, and use mutual learning training manner to improve model performance.
+In addition, the contrastive learning method ***CML*** is used to improve the feature space distribution and make the output features of the model more discriminative, thereby improving the model performance.
+In order to further improve the performance of the model, the knowledge distillation method ***CFLD*** is used to transfer the prediction probability and feature representation knowledge of the teacher model to the student model.

 <div align="center">
 <img src="imgs/cmld.png" width="100%" alt="cmld.png" />
 </div>

 ## Table of Contents

 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [Installation](#installation)